SarahMadro/Collabify-Music-App/README.md

-# spotify-api-intro
+# Collabify (Spotify Clone)
-This Repo is the result of a tutorial that teaches how to use Spotify's API with react.
+This Repo is for a Spotify Clone called Collabify.
-It's a siple app that allos users to see what song they currently have playing on Spotify.
+It's a simple app that allows users create collaborative playlists, add and remove songs and play their playlists.
 There are two parts to it, the auth-server, and the client.

 ## Getting Statrted